SmartlyDressedGames/Unturned-Docs/unity_project.rst

 ``Assets/Runtime`` contains all of the player code.
 Certain newer features have their own folders per-assembly-definition, but most game code is in the ``Assembly-CSharp`` folder.
 It would be nice to rename it, but as far as I'm aware we can't do this without breaking script references in asset bundles (as of 2024-10-18).

+``Assets/Runtime/Assembly-CSharp/NetGen`` is all generated networking code and excluded from Git.

 The ``Builds`` folder contains exported Unity players, the vanilla :ref:`"masterbundle" (asset bundle) <doc_asset_bundles>`, and - unintuitively - all of the important non-Unity files like :ref:`.dats <doc_asset_definitions>`.

 This becomes clearer when remembering the overly-tight integration with Steam.
 Each subdirectory of ``Builds`` is a Steam depot (except CoreAssetBundle and Test).
 For future games we would instead automatically **copy** the files from the project output into a Steam depot structure. *sigh*